 With that you should now have a basic idea of what ‘narrative beauty’ means when I say it.
 But how can this understanding apply to video games specifically?
 Perhaps the broader question being asked is, how does the criterion of what constitutes a beautiful narrative change based on what medium it is being told through?
 The short academic response to give is that a story reaches maximum perfection related to its medium when it is told in a way that best takes advantage of that medium.
 This sounds like a bunch of jargon when read aloud, so let us give some examples to show what this means.
 The most basic form of telling a story that most of us can think of is simply telling it through oral narration, so let us use that as a base.
 Would it be possible to make any given narration into a beautiful book?
 The answer would be dependent upon whether the story would benefit from having more time to add details only comfortably achieved in prose, and especially if a story is long enough that the average orator would struggle to remember it all or possibly run out of breath.

 What about taking a story and trying to make it a play for the theater?
 Well, the story would have to be of a nature that lends itself to the limitations of, and enhancement through, what can be accomplished with set creation and actors’ performances.
 If there isn’t anything in particular you can accomplish by making the story into a live performance, maybe present it in some other way.
 How about a film for the cinema?
 A story worthy of the screen has to take advantage of cinematography’s power to communicate ideas through perspective.
 If you want to shoot a film with static camera work, maybe just do a play.
-Keep in mind with all of these, this isn’t to say that stories which fail to leverage their medium’s advantages aren’t beautiful through some fundamental character if they have good narrative construction, but it is worth noting whenever you finish a movie and think “the book was better” or finish a game and think “those cutscenes were so numerous, why not just make a movie?”
+Keep in mind with all of these, this isn’t to say that stories which fail to leverage their medium’s advantages aren’t beautiful through some fundamental character if they have good narrative construction, but it is evidently an advantage which should be aimed at.
+Whenever you finish a movie and think “the book was better” or finish a game and think “those cutscenes were so numerous, just make a movie,” you’re sensing a lack good use of a story’s medium.
 In short, a piece of art which is aware of its own medium and works with it to tell its story is going to be more beautiful than a work of similar quality that lacks any particular reason for its medium.

 For games, this naturally means that the ones with the best integration of story and gameplay are going to be the height of their craft.
 Good writing and characters are found in all kinds of mediums, books especially, and stunning cutscenes are indeed impressive but nothing that couldn’t be done (and probably better) in a television series.
 It is ultimately in the interaction of the story being told and the actions of the player where stories in gaming really become worthy of highest honors.
 Most video games unfortunately come up a little bit short in this regard.
 To start with an example of where the average video game story is at, consider a game like Titanfall 2.
 The story is a pretty fun romp about overcoming a desperate situation and the bond that forms between Jack Cooper and BT-7274, and you as the player experience that journey for yourself as you struggle through the same battles as them.
 This is very much average in terms of enhancing the beauty of the narrative through gameplay, but this is as far as the integration goes.
 The game’s story doesn’t account for your performance in any way, so in some sense you’re more like an actor going through a script than a free agent making interactive decisions (to be fair this isn’t always a problem, but it is a missed opportunity that many games pass up).
 Titanfall 2 and many, many other games succeed in using the medium of video games to deepen the emotional connection between players and their characters to invest them in the story, and that is worth praising.
 But other non-video game stories can generate just as much connection without needing to vicariously walk in their protagonists’ shoes, so simple empathy is just easier in games, as opposed to being their uniquely beautiful strength.